thingsboard/thingsboard.github.io/docs/mqtt-broker/architecture.md

 ### PostgreSQL database

-The ThingsBoard MQTT Broker incorporates a [PostgreSQL](https://www.postgresql.org/) database to store various entities such as users, user credentials, MQTT client credentials, and published messages for DEVICES, among others.
+TBMQ incorporates a [PostgreSQL](https://www.postgresql.org/) database to store various entities such as users, user credentials, MQTT client credentials, and published messages for DEVICES, among others.

 It is important to acknowledge that Postgres, being an SQL database, has certain limitations regarding the speed of message persistence, particularly in terms of the number of writes per second it can handle.
 It should be noted that Postgres cannot match the performance capabilities of Kafka in this regard.